 Write blogs, post to social media, promote it on your website, and talk to people.
 Explain to them exactly how and why you are making these moves, and how it benefits them.
 Invest in ecological programs and initiatives to further promote your values and show consumers that you are truly dedicated to making an impact.

 The Wrap Up

-Green marketing is already being used by major global corporations to align themselves with the growing initiative for businesses to take social responsibility for the products and services they produce.
-Green-marketing should be a major focus for businesses, and not just for the sake of the planet Those who choose to ignore this growing trend will soon find themselves with a shrinking market as the consumer base continues to demand that companies put their money where their values are.
+Green marketing is already in effect by major global corporations.
+It helps to align themselves with the growing initiative for businesses to take social responsibility for the products and services they produce.
+Green-marketing should be a major focus for businesses.
+Not just for the sake of the planet Those who choose to ignore this growing trend will soon find themselves with a shrinking market as the consumer base continues to demand that companies put their money where their values are.